Do you want to install and set up All in One SEO for WordPress?

 AIOSEO can automatically generate the SEO title and description for you.
-You can also manually enter it for each article which would allow you to get creative and write catchy descriptions for your articles.
+You can also manually enter it for each article, which will allow you to get creative and write catchy descriptions for your articles.

 A focus keyphrase is the main keyword or phrase that you want to target.
-This is usually the phrase that your users are most likely to type in search engines to look for the information that you have in your article.
+This is the phrase that your users are most likely to type into search engines to look for the information that you have in your article.

 Adding the focus keyphrase does not automatically improve your SEO.
-However, it helps you optimize your content for the focus keyphrase using the content analysis feature (more on this later).
+However, All in One SEO helps you optimize your content for the focus keyphrase using the content analysis feature.
+More on this later.

 Next, you need to switch to the ‘Social’ tab under the AIOSEO settings.
-This is where you can control how this post/page would appear on social media platforms with a preview of Facebook and Twitter.
+This is where you can control how this post or page will appear on social media platforms with a preview of Facebook and Twitter.

 From here, you can choose a different variation of title and description.
-You can also choose which image you want to use when a link is shared.
+You can also pick which image you want to use when a link is shared.